TychoTheTaco/Twitch-Drops-Bot/docs/notifications.md

 ### drop_ready_to_claim

-Sent when the bot detects that a Drop Reward in your inventory is ready to claim.
-This may be sent multiple times for the same Drop Reward.
+Sent when the bot detects that a Drop Reward is ready to claim.

 - `<no options>`